Qinghe Special Steel Corporation disaster: Investigation

-The Chinese authorities immediately launched a full investigation into the disaster, which concluded a week later on April 23.
+The Chinese authorities immediately launched an investigation into the disaster which concluded a week later on April 23.
 The factory itself was sealed off for the course of the investigation, a common practice in China, but work continued in the site office.

 The investigation concluded that the direct cause of the disaster was Qinghe using a standard hoist instead of one specifically designed for dangerous smelting work.
 Other contributing factors identified were lax safety measures and "chaotic" management.
 The official report also stated that "Equipment and materials inside the workshop were messy, the work space was narrow, and safety passages did not meet requirements."

-The report went on to further indicate that the accident highlighted poor working conditions and safety measures in the Chinese steel industry, stating that "Some firms cannot adapt to the demands of rapid expansion and ignore safety...
+The report further indicated that the accident highlighted poor working conditions and safety measures in the Chinese steel industry, stating, "Some firms cannot adapt to the demands of rapid expansion and ignore safety...
 Safety inspection is not in place, leading to multiple accidents...
 Work safety conditions in the metallurgy sector are extremely grim."